Graduate Internships Scheme

 - Your degree studies will have given you skills as well as knowledge, which can open the door to a wide range of challenging jobs in business, media, the environment and other sectors.

 - As well as gaining skills through your studies, you’ll also

 have gained skills through part-time work, hobbies, volunteering

 and other activities.
 These transferable skills are hugely

 - working to deadlines

 - IT skills

-- the ability to generate new ideas and work productively, both in a group and autonomously.
+- the ability to generate new ideas and work productively, both on your own and in a group.

-Don't make assumptions – if a job sounds interesting, see if you can demonstrate that you have the skills and attributes the employer is looking for.
+- Don't make assumptions – if a job sounds interesting, see if you can demonstrate you have the skills and attributes the employer’s looking for.
 For many of our internships, enthusiasm, motivation and a desire to try out a new area of work to broaden your prospects will go a long way to getting you noticed.